madeofpendletonwool/PinePods/README.md

 - [ ] Add new users to dynamic settings class
 - [ ] Add Email settings to dynamic users class
 - [ ] Mass downloading episodes.
 Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)
-- [ ] Reload not needed to add and remove episodes from pages (Solution found.
-Currently implemented on saved and pod layout)
+- [ ] Queue currently somewhat broken
 - [ ] Remove local podcasts if podcast is no longer in database - Handle this somehow

 ### To be added after beta version (Listed in order they will be implemented)

 - [ ] Offline mode for playing locally downloaded episodes
+- [ ] Allow for episodes to be played without being added
+- [ ] Add highlight to indicate which page you're on
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
+- [ ] Make scrolling screens roll up more.
+So that the currently playing episode doesn't get in the way of your view
 - [ ] Rotating currently playing
-- [ ] Add highlight to indicate which page you're on
 - [ ] Customizable login screens
-- [ ] Allow for episodes to be played without being added
 - [ ] Better queue interaction.
 There should be a way to drop down current queue and view without changing route
 - [ ] MFA Logins - Github integration and local MFA (OAuth)
 - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider.
 Part of OAuth and MFA)